NCAS-CMS/cfdm/docs/source/tutorial.rst

     'project': 'research',
     'standard_name': 'specific_humidity',
     'units': '1'}
-   >>> f.nc_set_global_attributes(information='global information')
+   >>> f.nc_set_global_attribute('information', 'global information')
    >>> f.nc_global_attributes()
    {'Conventions': None,
    'information': 'global information',
     'model': None,
     'project': None}
    >>> cfdm.write(f, 'f_file.nc')

-Alternatively, netCDF global attributes may also be defined with the *file_descriptors* keyword of the `cfdm.write` function.
-These will always be written as requested, independently of the netCDF data variable attributes, and superceding any global attributes that may have been defined with the *global_attributes* keyword or on the indvidual field constructs.
+Netcdf global attributes defined with the *file_descriptors* keyword of the `cfdm.write` function will always be written as requested, independently of the netCDF data variable attributes, and superceding any global attributes that may have been defined with the *global_attributes* keyword, or on the individual field constructs.

 .. code-block:: python3
    :caption: *Insist that the "history" property is written as netCDF
-             global attributes.*
+             a global attribute, with the "file_descriptors" keyword.*

    >>> cfdm.write(f, file_descriptors={'history': 'created in 2019'})
    >>> f_file = cfdm.read('f_file')[0]